nerissa29/reading-notes/class3-02.md

 #### ls -l

-The **ls -l** includes long lists, the *d* in *d*drwxr-xr-x* indicates that the file is a *directory*, if *-* then it is a normal file.
+The **ls -l** includes long lists, the *d* in *drwxr-xr-x* indicates that the file is a *directory*, if *-* then it is a normal file.
 The next 9 characters indicates the permissions for that file/directory.
 The next field indicates the number blocks, while the next one indicates the owner, and then "the group the file or directory belongs to[^2]".
 The *4096* is the file size, then the date and time it was modified/created, and then the filename/directory name.

 <img width="529" alt="image" src="https://user-images.githubusercontent.com/113204667/207971621-4fbee4ad-577b-485d-8829-d3add3af5632.png">